 Ultimate Guide to Kauai

 Welcome to Kauai, the dreamy, lush island that most resembles the Polynesian island of our dreams.
-A process of natural erosion has created a landscape so beautiful it seems planned.
-Movie sets could not come close to recreating this idyllic place, which is why so many films are shot here every year, including South Pacific, which left mountains on the north shore of the island with the moniker "Bali Hai."
+A process of natural erosion has created a landscape so beautiful it seems almost intentional.
+Movie sets cannot come close to recreating this idyllic place, which is why so many films are shot here every year, including South Pacific, which left mountains on the north shore of the island with the moniker "Bali Hai."

-Nicknamed “The Garden Island,” Kauai is green and restful place, that's safe and quaint.
-Kauai is a favorite of many Hawaiian travelers, because it offers the most striking classically Polynesian scenery a more rural feel.
+Nicknamed "The Garden Island," Kauai is a green, restful, safe, and quaint place.
+Many Hawaiian travelers choose it because it offers the most striking classically Polynesian scenery and a more rural feel.

-The trade winds moderate for perfect daily temperatures and lush trees grow canopies over the few roads, surrounded by ominous mountains, which are surrounded by long sandy beaches and a vibrant coral reef.
+The trade winds moderate for perfect daily temperatures, and lush trees grow canopies over the few roads, surrounded by mountains, long sandy beaches, and vibrant coral reefs.

-Everywhere you look in Kauai there is something of staggering beauty.
+Everywhere you look in Kauai, there is something staggeringly beautiful.
 The world-famous coastline of the Napali Coast, the backdrop for King Kong and other films, forms the island's western wall.

 Kauai Quick Facts

-• Kauai was the first Hawaiian island that Captain Cook encountered during his legendary exploration of the Pacific.
+• Kauai was the first Hawaiian island Captain Cook landed on during his legendary exploration of the Pacific.

 • Kauai law says you can't build higher than the palm trees (no Waikiki happening here!).

-• Actual nonstop flying time to Kauai from LA is about 5 hours and 30 minutes (yes there are nonstops from the mainland).
+• The nonstop flight time to Kauai from LA is about 5 hours and 30 minutes; the airport is in Lihue. (yes, there are nonstop flights from the mainland!).

-• Parts of Jurassic Park, Raiders of the Lost Ark and Avatar were filmed here.
+• Parts of Jurassic Park, Raiders of the Lost Ark, Avatar, and King Kong were filmed here.

 • Because of its mountainous and wild nature, only around 10% of Kauai is reachable by car.